 In all these markets, farmers with relatively little land and little means are kept out of the higher game.
 STARS supported them in their struggle to enter that game and to have a decent livelihood, just like you and me.

 Can you give some examples?

-We have documented results and highlights in a range of publications, among them this 34-page overview.
+We have documented results and highlights in a range of publications, among them a 34-page overview [available for download below].
 I’ll discuss a few.

-The only way to make personalized and tailor-made loan assessments and disbursements efficient is by automating the process.
-Compared to standardized group loans, this comes with a lot more data about the farms, the crops, the value chains, even the weather conditions.
+The only way to make personalised and tailor-made loan assessments and disbursements efficient is by automating the process.
+Compared to standardised group loans, this comes with a lot more data about the farms, the crops, the value chains, and even the weather conditions.
 All that needs to be collected, stored, analysed, and updated.
-In the STARS program, hundreds of loan officers were trained and equipped to do that.
+In the STARS programme, hundreds of loan officers were trained and equipped to do that.
 Data were gathered and uploaded on mobile devices in rural outskirts and stored in the cloud in the bigger cities with internet access.

 Did COVID-19 complicate disbursement and repayment?

 Not massively.
 Repayment of loans was bad globally and specifically in urban settings.
 Our rural loan portfolios did much better, simply because farmers were less impacted by lockdowns and restrictions.